Note: There is now a newer Novel Coronavirus (COVID-19) Situation Report 50.

 - 3 new countries/territories/areas (Bangladesh, Albania, and Paraguay) have reported cases of COVID-19 in the past 24 hours.

 - WHO continues to support Samoa and Tokelau with preparations for COVID-19.

 - WHO Operations Supply and Logistics (OSL) continues to support COVID-19 emergency operations where global demand for critical items continues to outpace global supply availability.
-Since the beginning of the outbreak, OSL have shipped more than 584,000 surgical masks, 47,000 N95 masks, 620,000 gloves, 72,000 gowns and 11,000 goggles to 57 countries.
+Since the beginning of the outbreak, OSL has shipped more than 584,000 surgical masks, 47,000 N95 masks, 620,000 gloves, 72,000 gowns, and 11,000 goggles to 57 countries.

 China: Very High